Leading The Transformation Through Disruption

 WHY: This is the mother of all questions.
 In the context of transformation, you need to answer, “why is it important?”
 When leading a team of humans, you have to clarify the larger purpose.

-When it comes to purpose, talk about sustainability and a better future for your organization, your employees, and your society.
+When it comes to purpose, talk about sustainability and a better future for your organisation, your employees, and your society.

 HOW: Of course, all initiatives under the transformation plan must be strategically linked.
 Besides laying down qualitative or quantitative metrics, you must also identify weak areas and constraints.
 Only focusing on better or the latest technology will not be useful.
 If the constraints are within your processes or the culture is weak, no technology can fix it!

 WHAT: Once you have set the context, the purpose, and a clear strategy, you can work on tactical steps.
-Under the current circumstances, it is better to let your teams drive and modify initiatives.
+During periods of disruption, it is better to let your teams drive and modify initiatives themselves.
 Give them some autonomy.

 Have you ever observed a seasoned cab driver using Google Maps or other navigation tools?
 They do not like turn-by-turn instructions; just a bit of guidance is all they prefer.
 The same is true for your capable team members.
 Trust is the crucial factor.

 You will notice that these four questions are critical to addressing people, process, and timing issues.
-Highly essential to establish a stable fulcrum so that you can use a technology lever for your transformation, so do not miss it.
+It's highly essential to establish a stable fulcrum so that you can use a technology lever for your transformation, so do not miss it.

 Become future-ready

-In general, every organization wants to be future-ready, so most of them go on a transformation journey.
-So, everyone must understand what it takes to be a future-ready organization.
+In general, every organisation wants to be future-ready, so most of them go on a transformation journey.
+So, everyone must understand what it takes to be a future-ready organisation.
 As I see it, future-ready companies exhibit the following seven characteristics:

 - Operate at a higher speed